Title

 Flooding pastures with contaminated water or dumping infected carcasses in streams or ponds also may spread anthrax spores.
 Flooding readily contaminates low-lying ground or marshy areas, and resultant stagnant water holes may serve as a source of infection.

-Hay infested with spores may account for outbreaks of anthrax during the winter months.
-However, anthrax predominantly is a warm-weather disease and rarely is diagnosed in North Dakota during the winter.
+Hay infested with spores may account for anthrax outbreaks during the winter months.
+However, anthrax is predominantly a warm-weather disease and is rarely diagnosed in North Dakota during the winter.

-The safest use of soil infected with the anthrax organism is to raise cultivated crops.
-Any animals grazing this land should be vaccinated annually for at least 10 years after the last known case of anthrax.
+The safest use of soil potentially contaminated with the anthrax organism is to raise cultivated crops.
+Any animals grazing this land should be vaccinated annually.
 Heavy rains can cause spores buried deep in the soil to move closer to the surface.

 Outbreaks have occurred because of contaminated feed, particularly through bone meal, meat scraps and other animal protein products.
-Present regulations pertaining to the manufacture and importation of such animal products virtually eliminate these as a source of infection.
+Current regulations regarding the manufacture and importation of such animal products virtually eliminate these as a source of infection.

 Symptoms